ucsb-cs24-s18/ucsb-cs24-s18.github.io/_hwk/h05-new.md

 ```
 </div>

-Write the definition of a helper function in the provate section of the class provided above that recursively reverses the order of elements in the linked list.
+Write the definition of a helper function in the class provided above that recursively reverses the order of elements in the linked list.
 This function will be used by the reverse() method.
 The implementation of the function should be provided on the next page.
 <div style="margin-bottom:2em"></div>